ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _Ashtabula telegraph._](https://chroniclingamerica.loc.gov/lccn/sn88078580/1877-08-03/ed-1/seq-4)

 #### 1877-08-03 &middot; Ashtabula, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

-Custom does often reason overrule,
-And throw a cruel sunshine on a fool.
-Live well how long or short permit to
-u -
-They who &#x27;forgive shall be most forgiven.16
-Sin may oe clapped so ciose wo
-see his lace
-T: 1.
-JntAwAnKa n li.m virtue DAS UO
-, lie: ..-.. ....
-ri 1 m-i
-Then keep each passion down, however
-dear, ..
-Thou pendulum, betwut a smue
-and
-Her sensual snares let faithless pleasure
-lay
-With&#x27;craft and skill, to ruin and betray,
 Sar not too high to fall, but stoop
 to
 23